system76/tech-docs/src/models/nebula36-1/assembly.md

 ![Side fan bracket](./img/gpu-brace.webp)

-The fan splitter on the side fan bracket is intended for fans mounted on the side fan bracket, and should not be used for the CPU shroud fans or the bottom intake fan.
+The fan splitter on the side fan bracket is intended for fans mounted on the side fan bracket, and should not be used for the CPU duct fans or the bottom intake fan.

 - **Tools required:** Cross-head (Phillips) screwdriver